Welcome To iFightBack ® (by Self-Defense Software)

 See How to Setup iFightBack for step by step guide.

 iFightBack is for Windows computers.
-It can be run on Windows Vista, 7, 8, or 10 either 32 bit or 64 bit.
+It can be run on Windows 10 or 11 (64-bit).

-When using a USB Webcan and Laser Cartridges (or SIRT type training pistol) your computer's processor (CPU) speed should be at least 2.0GHz.
-2.4GHz or above is recommended.
+When using a USB Webcan and Laser Cartridges (or SIRT type training pistol):

 (NOTE: The Flashlight option mentioned above requires an IR USB Camera

 and a relatively fast computer with at least a 3.6 GHz computer CPU chip or faster.)